SoftwareHeritage/swh-web/README-uri-scheme.md

 ### Context-independent browsing

-Context-independent URLs provide information about SWH objects (e.g., commits, directories, blobs, people) , independently of the contexts where they have been found found (e.g., specific repositories, branches, revisions).
+Context-independent URLs provide information about SWH objects (e.g., revisions, directories, contents, person, ...), independently of the contexts where they have been found (e.g., specific repositories, branches, commits, ...).

 The following endpoints are the same of the API case (see below), and just render the corresponding information for user consumption.
-Where hyperlinks are created, they always point to other, context-independent user URLs:
+Where hyperlinks are created, they always point to other context-independent user URLs:

 * /content/[<HASH_ALGO>:]<HASH>
 * /content/[<HASH_ALGO>:]<HASH>/raw